Homework 3: Optimization in Neural Network¶

 Exercise 4: Implement back_propogation()

-as inputs - For each hidden layer, retrieve weights and biases from
+2. For each hidden layer, retrieve weights and biases from parameters, and intermediate variables Zl and Al from caches

 def back_propagation(Y, parameters, caches, act_derivative=ReLU().derivative):